College Credit From Testing & Dual Enrollment

 UGA has many ways in which a student may earn college credit or exemption from classes before actually entering UGA.
 In a typical year, the average new freshman will arrive at UGA with 4 or more college course credits from various sources.
 By planning their high school curriculum carefully, doing well on the standardized exams at the end of the course and submitting those scores to UGA via the Registrar's Office, students are able to enroll with several college courses completed.
 This allows UGA students to complete double majors, take time to study abroad, or complete an internship or even to change their major while enrolled, all while being able to complete their degree(s) in four years.

-About 10% of the freshman class will have joint enrolled in college while still in high school.
-In order for a student to receive credit for college courses taken at an accredited college, the student must make sure that the college Registrar at the Joint Enrolled institution sends the UGA Admissions Office an official transcript of all courses taken.
+About 20% of the freshman class will have joint enrolled in college while still in high school.
+In order for a student to receive credit for college courses taken at an accredited college, the student must make sure that the college Registrar at the Dual Enrolled institution sends the UGA Admissions Office an official transcript of all courses taken.

 To see which college classes are given UGA class credit, check the UGA Transfer Equivalency.